MEleonoraRossi/BigDataPhylogeny-Course/Day3/Lab6.md

-# Reconciling Gene and Species Trees: DTL, Ancestral Sequence Reconstruction (ASR), and Comparing Evolutionary Scenarios
+# Reconciling Gene and Species Trees: DTL & Ancestral Sequence Reconstruction (ASR)
 ## 0. Before you start: what is this dataset?

 Following previous practicals, today's dataset is a 20-species clade of molluscs (plus one outgroup), built on the real topology published in Chen et al.'s genome-based mollusc phylogeny in [*Science* (2025)](https://www.science.org/doi/10.1126/science.ads0215): clams, snails, chitons, aplacophorans, and cephalopods, all related exactly as that study reconstructed them.
 The protein sequences for this practical are simulated, not real genomic data, but the tree shape and the branch pattern you'll work with are taken from a real, peer-reviewed phylogeny rather than an arbitrary random tree, so the relationships you'll be reasoning about today (who is sister to whom, how deep the cephalopod radiation is, where the root sits) are biologically meaningful.